Carpool (1996 film): Plot

 Eventually, Franklin takes the group to his carnival, where the children enjoy the rides.
 Neil and Jerry arrive soon after, having tracked Franklin through his wallet, which he dropped in Hammerman's, and demand the grocery money.
 A fight ensues, with the controls to the Ferris wheel being damaged.
 Daniel uses his presentation materials to jam the ride's mechanism and climbs up to rescue Andrew.
 Franklin ties up Neil and Jerry, locks them in the Zipper, and gets his wallet back.
 Daniel realizes that he's far too late to attend his pitch meeting, but Franklin manages to convince him otherwise.
-He arrives at the office hours late and greatly unprepared, but he uses his experience to successful convince Mr. Hammerman that children don't like his chain, and that a revamp to something more kid-friendly would help.
+He arrives at the office hours late and greatly unprepared, but he uses his experience to successfully convince Mr. Hammerman that children don't like his chain, and that a revamp to something more kid-friendly would help.
 Franklin likes the idea as Daniel gains the backbone to tell Mr. Hammerman that he quits.
 Eventually, Erdman and the police arrive to arrest Franklin, but they soon let him go when Daniel reveals why he tried to rob the market and doesn't want to press charges.
 Sometime later, Franklin and Daniel have become co-owners of the carnival, with Mr. Hammerman supplying the food.
 Everything seems to be all right at the end, until Franklin realizes that he missed a lunch date with his mother, who is seen destroying a local Sizzler over the closing credits.